 Just like his daughters, Naryn is doing well in his first few weeks.
 He said he didn’t really need to adjust to the climate as it is similar to Kyrgyztan’s.
-Also, his acquaintances from his home country have made it easy for them to settle.
+Also, aside from information from Live & Learn, acquaintances from his home country have made it easy for them to settle.
 “Some friends from Kyrgyztan helped us look for an apartment and buy a car.
 So everything’s good.
 They have warned us about mosquitoes in the summer though,” Naryn said.

 At the moment, he is busy familiarizing himself with the city.
 He is going around, trying to find shops and stores where he could get things for the house.
 He is also trying to locate other essential establishments for basic services.
 One of the best things that Naryn has discovered about Winnipeg is that everything is located strategically so they are not hard to find.

 “I like the Coffee Chats because everything I learned there is useful.
 I also practice my speaking and listening skills, learn grammar, and hear about the experiences of other newcomers in Manitoba.
 I was able to speak with other newcomer Manitobans for the first time.”